What are Notes Receivable?

 Notes Receivable vs Notes Payable

 It is not unusual for a company to have both a Notes Receivable and a Notes Payable account on their statement of financial position.
-The main accounting difference is that Notes Receivable is an asset on the Balance Sheet, and Notes Payable is a liability.
 Notes Payable is a liability as it records the value a business owes in promissory notes.
-Notes Receivable on the other hand are an asset as they record the value that a business is owed in promissory notes, or in other words cash that the business should receive.
-A very closely related topic is that of accounts receivable vs. accounts payable.
+Notes Receivable are an asset as they record the value that a business is owed in promissory notes.
+A closely related topic is that of accounts receivable vs. accounts payable.

 Thank you for reading our guide to Notes Receivable.
-CFI’s mission is to help anyone in the world become a world-class financial analyst through completing the CFI Financial Modeling & Valuation Analyst credential program.
-To continue learning and advancing your career in corporate finance, you may find the additional resources below:
+To continue learning and advancing your career in corporate finance, you may find the additional free CFI resources below helpful: